arangodb/docs/3.9/transactions-transaction-invocation.md

 Additionally, *object* can have the following optional attributes:
 - *waitForSync*: boolean flag indicating whether the transaction is forced to be synchronous. <!-- TODO: obsolete? -->
-- *lockTimeout*: a numeric value that can be used to set a timeout for waiting on collection locks.
+- *lockTimeout*: a numeric value that can be used to set a timeout in seconds for waiting on collection locks.
 If not specified, a default value will be used.
 Setting *lockTimeout* to *0* will make ArangoDB not time out waiting for a lock. <!-- TODO: obsolete? -->